Print Concepts: What They Are and How to Teach Print Awareness at Home

 • Pages are read from top to bottom.

-• English words are read from left to right.
+• You read English words from left to right.

 • Print has different purposes (e.g., to tell a story, to share information, etc.).